EMKwasam/SUTD-Capstone-VR-Simulation/README.md

 - No Lesion Grabbed!
 Unlock tool and try again!: switch is engaged but nothing attached.
 - Press trigger to cut: movement lock state is active.
 - Move tool to end zone to extract the lesion: lesion is attached and ready for extraction.

-## Troubleshooting (Quick)
-- Tool does not move: check tracker feed and target object assignment.
-- Cannot grab lesion: confirm lesion is in range and on pickup layers.
-- Counter not updating: verify lesion tag is `Lesion` and end zone trigger is active.
-- Stuck after toggling: press trigger to unlock, then retry approach and grab.

-## Known Limits (Operator-facing)
-- Grabbing depends on trigger overlap and nearest rigidbody candidate.
-- Extraction requires correct lesion tagging and end zone trigger contact.
-- Input mapping may vary by controller profile.